Skip to main content

 Begin by getting to know yourself and developing the confidence to talk about your feelings and desires.
 You could start by talking it over with friends.

 Many people also find masturbation (pleasuring yourself) a good way to start exploring what turns them on.
 Once you begin to understand your sexuality you might want to explore it with someone else.
 Remember this doesn’t need to involve sex.
-Flirting, kissing and sensual touching, are great ways to start exploring your sexuality with someone else.
+Foreplay, such as flirting, kissing and sensual touching, are great ways to start exploring your sexuality with someone else.

 What if I am confused about my sexuality?